aionnetwork/aion-docs/developers/nodes/hosting-services.md

 table_of_contents: true
 ---

 Don't want to spin up or build your own node?
-Hosting services are available to do the legwork for you so you can get your dAppup and running quickly.
+Hosting services are available to do the legwork for you so you can get your dApp up and running quickly.

 ## Services